Nepal Guided Treks & Walking Holidays

 How to Choose Where to Trek in Nepal

 The first thing to consider is how much time do you have to trek?
 Most trekking routes require 15-22 days to complete.
 If you only have a week to spare for your trip to Nepal and would be looking for short treks, then a trip out to Poon Hill is a must.
 We also run shorter treks to the Sherpa villages in the solu Khumbu, a chance to experience traditional Sherpa life and see the work of Moving Mountains.
-These treks run for a week to ten days and the Poon Hill culminates in watching the sunrise from the iconic Poon Hill.
-If you have nearly a month, consider exploring the Mustang Region, Manaslu, or Gokyo Lakes, while the two week holiday lends itself well to the Annapurna Circuit, Annapurna Sanctuary or the Everest Base Camp Trek, all of which are classic Nepal hiking tours.
+These treks run for a week to ten days and the Poon Hill culminates in watching the sunrise from the iconic viewpoint.
+If you have around three weeks, consider exploring the Mustang Region, Manaslu, or Gokyo Lakes, while the two week holiday lends itself well to the Annapurna Circuit, Annapurna Sanctuary or the Everest Base Camp Trek, all of which are classic Nepal hiking tours.